HOLISTIC MEDICINE & CHINESE HERBALISM

 |

-At Open Mind Holistics, our board-certified herbalist, Isaac Hoft, will assess your individual case during a holistic medicine consultation and would be happy to prescribe you Chinese herbs for your pattern.
+At Open Mind Holistics, our board-certified herbalist, Dr. Isaac Hoft, will assess your individual case during a holistic medicine consultation and would be happy to prescribe you Chinese herbs for your pattern.
 Our apothecary is stocked with whole Chinese Herbs for you to cook at home with your acupuncturist's instructions.

 In addition to prescribing custom tailored formulas, Isaac also is trained in the use of Classical Pearls Herbal Formulas for treating chronic complex disorders.
 To learn about Integrative Holistic Treatments that combine Acupuncture and Inner Alchemy with Chinese Herbalism and Art Therapy please visit INTEGRATIVE HOLISTIC TREATMENTS.
+To learn more about Art Therapy please visit ART THERAPY | TRANSPERSONAL COUNSELING.

 In addition to prescribing custom tailored formulas, Isaac also is trained in the use of Classical Pearls Herbal Formulas for treating chronic complex disorders.
 To learn about Integrative Holistic Treatments that combine Acupuncture and Inner Alchemy with Chinese Herbalism and Art Therapy please visit INTEGRATIVE HOLISTIC TREATMENTS.
+To learn more about Art Therapy please visit ART THERAPY | TRANSPERSONAL COUNSELING.